denoland/docs/deploy/manual/deployctl.md

 ## Deployments

-The deployments subcommand groups all the operations around specific deployments.
+The deployments subcommand groups all the operations around deployments.

 ### List

-You can list your deployments with:
+You can list the deployments of a project with:

 ```shell
 deployctl deployments list